darenhart/bee-simulator/README.md

 # Bee Simulator

-This is a bee simulator created with canvas
+This is a bee(Drosophila) simulator created with canvas

 Demo: https://darenhart.github.io/bee-simulator/